 In the end, you could lose as much as 200 points in a foreclosure situation.
 Mortgage providers are inclined to prevent these loans from reaching the foreclosed state.
 As such, they are more willing to delay the foreclosing process in rare circumstances with trusted borrowers.

 You usually have three months to get things in order with the bank.
-After that, your score will have taken a hit but you would another three months to prevent further damage as the foreclosure gets processed by the bank.
+After that, your score will have taken a hit, but you have another three months to prevent further damage as the bank’s foreclosure is processed.

-Becoming an identity theft victim will destroy your credit score in the short period, but it should not be a big problem in the long run.
-Your score will get re-calculated with a lot of variable changes, but you will not be held liable for the fraudsters’ negative actions.
+Becoming an identity theft victim will destroy your credit score in a short period, but it should not be a big problem in the long run.
+Your score will get re-calculated with many variable changes, but you will not be liable for the fraudsters’ negative actions.

 Proving you were the victim of identity theft will erase this damage.
 But, your credit report will always have the notation in place.
-Suspected identity theft is managed with a 90-day fraud alert, which is enough time to see if any real fraud is taking place.
+Suspected identity theft is managed with a 90-day fraud alert, which is enough time to see if any real fraud occurs.
 If the borrower is getting targeted, an extended 7-year fraud alert will be placed on the file.

 If you become an identity theft victim, the most important thing to remember is that you have to keep building your credit up.
-This is especially true if your situation lead to the closing of old accounts, which would have resulted in a lowering of your average credit age — thus, a drop in your credit score.
+This is especially true if your situation leads to the closing of old accounts, which would have resulted in a lowering of your average credit age.
+This also leads to a drop in your credit score.

-If you are late for a payment, it depends on your creditor as to whether the late payment will get reported.
-But, the standard approach is considered 30-days following the day the payment is due, instead of factoring the billing date.
+If you are late for a payment, your creditor depends on whether the late payment will get reported.
+The standard approach is considered 30-days following the day the payment is due, instead of factoring in the billing date.

-This means you have from the billing date until the due date, and then another 30 days after, to make sure the credit card issuer receives restitution.
+This means you have from the billing date until the due date, and then another 30 days later, to ensure the credit card issuer receives restitution.
 This will stop them from having to report the late payment delinquency to the credit bureaus.

 If you have a good history with the card provider, you might be able to negotiate a one-time ‘good-faith’ extension to avoid having a blemish posted on your report.

 A credit score of 780 could drop to 670 off of a single missed payment.
 Every month following will drop the score a little more.
 If the debt gets charged off at the end, it will take a long while before your credit rating recovers.
-If the late payment was a one-time mistake, two years of good borrowing will erase it’s damage.
+If the late payment were a one-time mistake, two years of good borrowing would erase its damage.

-You can lose 100 points or more from your FICO score as a result of an unpaid tax lien.
+You can lose 100 points or more from your FICO score due to an unpaid tax lien.
 These points cannot be recovered by simply repaying the debt.
-However, as FICO factors your last two years of borrowing history, it will not keep your score down forever.
+However, as FICO factors in your last two years of borrowing history, it will not keep your score down forever.
 Ideally, you should request a withdrawal from your credit report once you pay off your debts with the IRS.

 Also, other types of public records on your credit report can impact your score.
 Some examples include the garnishing of your wages and an outstanding civil judgment against you.

 Each of the negative examples from our list above should be avoided at all costs.
-They are all signs of bad borrowing behavior, which is the exact opposite of what lenders want to see.
-In order to make yourself the best borrower in the eye’s of lenders, you must not make any mistakes — in return, you will have a perfect credit score to reflect on that.
+They are all signs of bad borrowing behavior, which is exactly the opposite of what lenders want to see.
+To make yourself the best borrower in lenders’ eyes, you must not make any mistakes in return.
+You will have a perfect credit score to reflect on that.